Review

 This is a ghost story.
 It has those that scratch at bedroom doors and tap at windows, wanting to be let in.
 It has those that haunt all of us, long after the others tire of the scratching.
 For some, doors are not enough.

-I went into this without reading other reviews and I’m glad I did that!
 The story took me on a journey, surprising and frightening me along the way.
 The fictional tragic event could be ripped from the headlines, reflecting today’s turbulent society.
-The book doesn’t shy away from talking about racial injustice and how people like Bea contributes to the discontent.
-She is a passive white woman who believes in the safety of her idyllic neighbourhood and of maintaining the status quo even at the expense of others.
+The book doesn’t shy away from discussing racial injustice and how people like Bea contribute to the discontent.
+She is a passive white woman who believes in the safety of her idyllic neighbourhood and in maintaining the status quo even at the expense of others.
 The buildup of Bea’s increasing self-awareness is beautifully written.
-She starts questioning whether she really knows the people in her life, from her neighbours to her own husband.
-While I started off disliking Bea, I thought her character growth is profound and realistic.
+She starts questioning whether she knows the people in her life, from her neighbours to her own husband.
+While I initially disliked Bea, I thought her character growth was profound and realistic.

 The phrase “This is a ghost story” is repeated throughout the book because the horrors don’t just come from depictions of real life.
 Ghosts start appearing to Bea, silent and yearning.
 The way they are described is incredibly vivid and unnerving.
 I couldn’t read this at night!
 This haunting of Bea is intertwined with the events in her life.
 Because this is a ghost story, even if some ghosts aren’t dead.
 Sometimes the ghosts are the ones still living.